KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

         Swap(msg.sender, srcToken, destToken);
     }
 }
 ```
 ## Existing Smart Contract Integration
 The steps for integrating an existing smart contract is similar to those of integrating a new smart contract.
 The only difference is that you'll be wrapping multiple functions from the deployed contracts within a single function in the wrapper contract.
 You can find an example of a wrapper contract [here](https://etherscan.io/address/0xf462b7dc7d85b416034833ee4f4e40906795c9f4#code).

 ## Filtering Out Permissionless Reserves
-Reserves that are listed permissionlessly are included by default when performing `getExpectedRate()` and `trade()`.
+By default, reserves that were listed permissionlessly are also included when performing `getExpectedRate()` and `trade()`.
 Depending on the jurisdiction where your platform is operating in, you may be required to exclude these reserves.
-To learn more about how you can filter them out, please refer to the [KyberNetworkProxy reference](references-kybernetworkproxy.md).
+To filter them out, use the `tradeWithHint()` function.
+Refer to [this section](references-kybernetworkproxy.md#hint) for more information.

 ## Fee Sharing Program
 DApps have the opportunity to join our *Fee Sharing Program*, which allows fee sharing on each swap that originates from your app.
 Learn more about the program [here](guide-feesharing.md)!